ellezv/http_server/README.md

 # HTTP Server

 This is an implementation of a socket echo server.
 In this implementation, we create a server and a client.
-The client will send a message to the server and the server will echo it back.
+The client will send a message to the server will respond back with a header containing 200 ok response code.

-It is compatible with both Python 2 and 3.
+Right now unicode is giving us trouble but it will be compatible with python 2 and 3.

 ## Coverage: